 The Eve Branson Foundation runs established craft centres that provide opportunities for local people to learn and practice skills from which they can make a small income.
 More than 70 participants enrolled in training programmes were required to stay at home during the national lock-down in Morocco.

 For remote communities who rely so heavily on tourism, the long-term impact has been overwhelming.
-Livelihoods risk being permanently lost and health and education systems will be strained.
+Livelihoods risk being permanently lost and health and education systems have been strained.
 COVID-19 has amplified many challenges that families here already face, forcing the most vulnerable into hunger and poverty,

-EBF has already identified a number of vulnerable households who are unable to provide for their families due to the impact of COVID-19.
+EBF immediately identified a number of vulnerable households who were unable to provide for their families due to the impact of COVID-19.

-With our partners at Virgin Unite we have established an emergency relief fund to support over 500 local families so that they can purchase basic food packages and access hand sanitiser.
-Craft centre participants are making protective masks from their homes to supply the nearby villages.
-We continue to safeguard our immediate EBF community of trainees, artisans and teachers until they are able to resume work.
+With our partners at Virgin Unite we established an emergency relief fund to support over 500 local families so that they could purchase basic food packages and access hand sanitiser.
+Craft centre participants made protective face covers from their homes to supply the nearby villages.
+We continue to safeguard our immediate EBF community of trainees, artisans and teachers until tourism recovers.